-Incorporate efficient building design recommendations as part of IPHS for construction of health facilities- covering aspects of orientation for specific climatic zones, measures for ventilation and natural lighting and so on.
+→ Incorporate efficient building design recommendations as part of IPHS for construction of health facilities- covering aspects of orientation for specific climatic zones, measures for ventilation and natural lighting and so on.

-STAKEHOLDERS INVOLVED APPROPRIATE DESIGN State Energy Department/ State Nodal Agency of MNRE/ (through Local accredited energy enterprises) Accountable / Responsible Rogi Kalyan Samiti (Health center management committee) Consulted Local NGOs, CBOs Consulted Staff at health centers Consulted Patients at health centers / Local community Informed other actors
+STAKEHOLDERS INVOLVED APPROPRIATE DESIGN

+State Energy Department/ State Nodal Agency of MNRE/ (through Local accredited energy enterprises) Accountable / Responsible (tillough Eocal accredited energy enterprises) Rogi Kalyan Samiti (Health center management committee) Consulted Local NGOs, CBOs Consulted Staff at health centers Consulted Patients at health centers / Local community Informed
-Key for roles and responsibilities of Stakeholders:

-- Responsible: Undertakes the work to achieve or complete the task - Accountable: Ultimately accountable for correct and thorough completion of task- may oversee

-- → Consulted: Provides information, inputs and

-- feedback to be taken into consideration

-- Informed: Kept informed of progress
+- Key for roles and responsibilities of Stakeholders: - Responsible: Undertakes the work to achieve or complete the task - Accountable: Ultimately accountable for correct and thorough completion of task- may oversee - other actors - → Consulted: Provides information, inputs and feedback to be taken into consideration - → Informed: Kept informed of progress provides adequate weightage to factors such as the transaction costs of operating in certain terrains, quality of installations and reliability of after-sales servicing would result in projects that are more sustainable in the long term, providing good quality services to local communities.